guptasarthak328/hackrfsdr_sweep_pi/README.md

 # HackRF SDR Sweep Power Spectral Density

 This project contains 2 python files that allows the user to scan the frequencies of the evironment using a HackRF SDR and Raspberry Pi to dump this information from the Pi to a Host PC through an ethernet cable (UDP).
 The project acts like a low-cost spectrum analyser.
-This project is for users that are...
+This project is for users that are interested in analysing the power of frequencies in their environment such as FM Radio, Wifi or simply just noise.

 The HackRF SDR can be tuned a center frequency and sample rate determined by the user at execution through command line arguments.
 An example output that will be provided on the Host PC's Terminal: "Message from Client: 'Freq: 8.243e+07 Hz, dBm: -78.215'"

+## Table of Contents
+1. How to Use
+2. Installation
+    a.
+Requirements
+    b.
+Setting up
+        i.
+Hardware
+        ii.
+Editing the Files
+        iii.
+Setting Up UDP Server
+        iv.
+Executing the files w/ Command Line Arguments
+        v.
+Running File on Boot
+3. Documentation
+    a.
+Testing Libraries
+        i.
+HackRF SDR
+        ii.
+GNURadio + OsmoSDR
+    b.
+How Does the Code Work
+    c.
+GNURadio Version Note
+5. Screenshots
+6. Terminal Demonstration

 ## How to Use
+sdr_client.py is the file that will be executed on the Raspberry Pi that will do the 99% of the function of this project.
+It will interface with the HackRF Software Defined Radio (SDR) (More info on the HackRF SDR here: https://greatscottgadgets.com/sdr/), create and work with GNURadio Blocks (More info here: https://wiki.gnuradio.org/index.php/Main_Page), and finally formating the data and sending the desired output to a UDP Server.

+sdr_server.py provides the user to create a UDP Server that will work over Wireless Lan or Ethernet.

 ## Installation
 ### Requirements